Looking for information on how to drain an above ground pool? Follow the simple steps in this guide and do it right the first time.

 More often than not, new pool owners will seek to dump the pool water in an effort to replace it with clean pool water.

-While there are some scenarios where this is necessary (and these are usually more extreme situations), if the water is dirty, this is a cleaning and maintenance issue and should be resolved through proper pool chemistry and filtration.
+While there are some scenarios where this is necessary (and these are usually more extreme situations and this is specifically when total dissolved solids have reached a level so high that even pool shock is not enough to shock it into submission), if the water is dirty, this is a cleaning and maintenance issue and should be resolved through proper pool chemistry and filtration.

 Make sure that you are using the right amount of chlorine tablets, testing the water (whether with a pool strip test kit or a fancy-pants digital pool test kit), and that the pool pump and filter is working optimally.